This piece was originally published in November 2016, and was updated on October 25, 2022.

 Want a better mortgage rate?

 A down payment is a lump sum of cash that you need at the start of your mortgage.
 A cash down payment is mandatory for all property purchases in Canada, with the minimum ranging from 5% to 20% of the asking price.
 A higher down payment is generally better, if you can afford it.
 This is because your down payment reduces the amount you need to borrow, which reduces the amount of interest you’ll be paying over the long term.
+Using our mortgage payment calculator, you can see how the size of your down payment affects the overall cost of your mortgage as well as your monthly mortgage payments.

 When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus mortgage default insurance, often called CMHC insurance.
 Mortgage default insurance protects your lender if you can’t make your repayments.
 You’ll have to pay for mortgage default insurance on your mortgage if it’s classed as a high ratio loan.
 This includes mortgages with down payments less than 20%.